 Freshmen in Top 10% of their high school class: 76%

 Academic averages for incoming freshmen: GPA 3.9; ACT 30; SAT 1220

-No. 86 among national universities (U.S. News & World Report)
+No. 86 among national universities and a Top 50 private university (U.S. News & World Report)

 Top 20 in the world among universities with fewer than 5,000 students (Times Higher Education)

 No. 170 among all U.S. research universities and liberal arts colleges (Wall Street Journal/Times Higher Education)